Crypto-KK/Pinksale-sniper-bot/README.md

 ## Tips

-**You need a super fast custom node to snipe on first block, the bot can confirm the transaction right after the presale starts.
-If you are using a public node, it may take some seconds to confirm the transaction**
+You need a super fast custom node to snipe on first block, the bot can confirm the transaction right after the presale starts.
+If you are using a public node, it may take some seconds to confirm the transaction

+## Other features

+* Claim tokens
+* Withdraw contributions when the pool is been cancelled
+* Approve token trading on Pancake swap or Uniswap swap

+## More features will be added soon

+* Support all chains on pinksale
+* Support multiple wallets
+* Sell tokens after launch